"Here for Houston. Here to Stay."

 1. The settling of the slab foundation is the most common issue with slab foundations in and around Houston.
 Settling of a slab foundation is common, especially when a home is first built.
 The weight of the home will settle into the ground over time as well.
 Settling of sinking of the foundation is a sign of trouble either way.
 Lack of moisture in the soil around the home is the most common issue with a foundation that is sinking.
 Installing piers under the home is the number one way to stop this from continuing to happen and securing the structure of the home.
 Contact us and we will get you back on solid ground at an affordable price.

 2. Slab upheaval, the opposite of sinking and settling, is the second most common issue that we see on homes needing slab leveling.
 This again is typically due to moisture in the soil or a poorly structured foundation design.
 Excess moisture in the ground around the home on a regular basis can cause one side of the home foundation to sit higher.
 This can also be caused by a crack that cannot be seen in the slab of the home.
 This is very easy to identify as a homeowner.
-You may notice that doors and windows are not opening correctly when you have upheaval taking place.

 3. Cracking of the slab foundation is a very common issue in foundations around the Houston area as well.
 Slabs made of concrete will typically have some cracks as time takes its toll on the cement mixture.
 This will typically produce minute hairline cracks that most homeowners will not notice.
 If you can physically see a crack in your foundation and are able to see it extend for more than six inches, you have a problem.
 You may have joint separation or you may even have a load bearing split.
 If you notice a crack give us a call today to discuss what you may be seeing and if you need repair.